TEKS4430/Autumn-2026_Assignment_1/README.md

 ## ROS2 Basics
 #### ROS2 Jazzy will be used throughout the exercises.

-#### The ROS2 official documentation is very good and should be your main source of learning.
+#### The ROS2 official documentation is very good and can be your main source of learning.
 - [ROS2 Jazzy Official Documentation](https://docs.ros.org/en/jazzy/index.html)

-#### This is a good tutorial series by Kevin Wood (Robotics and AI channel).
+#### The following is a good tutorial series by Kevin Wood (Robotics and AI channel).
 Although this tutorial is for ROS2 Humble, the basic concepts are the same.
 - [YouTube Tutorial](https://youtu.be/C6eQ6VwTpxk?si=884uxn9IBFt9s_Mw)

 ## Webots Simulator
 #### The Webots simulator will be used in this course.
 The main purpose of choosing it is that it is lightweight, open-source, and runs on systems with low or no GPU requirements.

-#### The Webots official documentation is also quite good.
-Familiarize yourself with the simulator.
+#### The Webots official documentation is good.
+Familiarize yourself with the basics of the simulator.
 - [Webots Documentation](https://www.cyberbotics.com/doc/guide/index)

 #### There are some YouTube tutorial series you can follow to get a quick understanding of the simulator.